221128-Java-Angular-AWS/Curriculum-Notes/labs/README.md

 # Labs
-Look into the labs in this directory.
-I won;t be mantaining links in this file anymore.
+Look into the labs in these directories.
+I won't be mantaining links in this file anymore.